 Exam dates for the ACT are also open for registration; you can take the test online or in person.

 Similar to the SAT, AP exams are still up in the air.
 While AP scores aren't typically required on a college application, they are an affordable way to get early college credit, and students can self-report them on applications to help themselves stand out.

 But will AP exams be online in 2021, as they were in 2020?
 That remains to be determined.
 The current AP exam dates are May 3-7 and May 10-14.
 To encourage students to still sign up, the College Board — which administers AP exams — is waiving cancellation fees in advance.

-Will Tuition Be Cheaper?
+Will Tuition Be Cheaper in Fall 2021?